brylevkirill/notes/Deep Learning.md

   - scalable and parallelizable training with stochastic gradient descent using similarity ranking loss or log-likelihood loss
   - more data and bigger the models, the more impressive the results

 limitations:

-  - fixed capacity: one has to choose a dimension before training and it determines the capacity of the representation, then one can't increase it as more data comes in without retraining the whole thing from the scratch
+  - *fixed capacity*: one has to choose a dimension before training and it determines the capacity of the representation, then one can't increase it as more data comes in without retraining the whole thing from the scratch
-  - partial lack of interpretability: distributed representations are black boxes - they may preserve some semantic relations as vector algebraic properties, but one can't generally easily extract arbitrary information from them without a specifically trained neural network
+  - *partial lack of interpretability*: distributed representations are black boxes - they may preserve some semantic relations as vector algebraic properties, but one can't generally easily extract arbitrary information from them without a specifically trained neural network

 open questions:

   - should words/sentences/entities/relations/facts be vectors or matrices, or tensors, or distributions over them?
   - better compression? improve memory capacity of embeddings and allow for one-shot learning of new symbols
   - do we need non-linearities? most supervised problems are mostly tackled well by linear models